logee48/ansr-solution/README.md

 # Note-it

-used MERN stack - this a notes taking web application with proper auth
+used MERN stack - this is a notes taking web application with proper authentication

 <img src="./img.png"></img>